Strange metal in the doped Hubbard model via percolation: Transport properties

 As found in \cref{sec:CubicG}, the cubic Green's functions $G_{3,\pm}$ apply over a wide range of frequencies between UV and IR limits for large $s$.
 Using these Green's functions in $\Pi$ we can therefore obtain the leading-order contributions to the optical conductivity relevant in this intermediate frequency regime.
 A simple scaling analysis of the frequency dependence of this optical conductivity gives

-We therefore find that $\sigma(\omega)$ for this model is of power-law form for a range of intermediate frequencies, with exponent matching the results of experiments in the cuprates~\cite{Cooper1990, Schlesinger1990, ElAzrak1994, Baraduc1996, Marel2003, Hwang2007}.
+We therefore find that the leading contribution to $\sigma(\omega)$ for this model is of power-law form for a range of intermediate frequencies with exponent $\gamma = 2/3$.
+Higher order terms, e.g. from the cubic terms coupling to photons at $O(g_3^2)$, will contribute terms with other frequency dependence but small coefficients, so that $\sigma(\omega)$ will not have a true power-law form but will be well-approximated by a power-law with $\gamma\approx 2/3$.
+This is consistent with the results of experiments in the cuprates~\cite{Cooper1990, Schlesinger1990, ElAzrak1994, Baraduc1996, Marel2003, Hwang2007}, where an apparent power-law varies between samples and with doping.

-To recover power-law behavior here we only need a simple scaling argument using the $T=0$ form of the cluster Green's functions.
-In principle, a more precise form for the optical conductivity may be obtained from a more complete analysis, including temperature dependence by extending these Green's functions to non-zero temperature leveraging the cubic regime's imaginary time reparametrization invariance and a conformal transformation, e.g. as discussed in Refs.~\cite{Parcollet1999, Sachdev2015}.
+To recover this behavior we only needed a simple scaling argument using the $T=0$ form of the cluster Green's functions.
+In principle, a more precise form for the optical conductivity may be obtained from a more complete analysis, extending these Green's functions to nonzero temperature leveraging the cubic regime's imaginary time reparametrization invariance and a conformal transformation, e.g. as discussed in Refs.~\cite{Parcollet1999, Sachdev2015}.
 We will leave such analysis to later work.